gcburt/Notes/23 View expanded.md

     }
 }
 ```
 > I have created a whole new struct that conforms to view.
 I'm passing it in the body property.
+This can also be nested.
 1. `.foregroundStyle(.black)` doesn't work because it has already been assigned in the CapsuleView.
 2. `opacity(0.5)` has not been previously assigned.
 <img width="150" alt="Screenshot 2025-07-08 at 2 09 12 PM" src="https://github.com/user-attachments/assets/e5481bce-3886-46b4-8ed5-5dd1fa32f480" />